Nicholls plays Mississippi Valley State on 3-game win streak - WTOP News

 Itta Bena, Mississippi; Sunday, 3 p.m.
 EST

-BOTTOM LINE: Nicholls is looking to build upon its three-game win streak with a victory over Mississippi Valley State.
+BOTTOM LINE: Nicholls is looking to extend its three-game win streak with a victory against Mississippi Valley State.

 The Delta Devils are 1-0 in home games.
-Mississippi Valley State is seventh in the SWAC with 11.3 assists per game led by Sh’Diamond McKnight averaging 2.4.
+Mississippi Valley State allows 81.7 points to opponents and has been outscored by 18.1 points per game.

 The Colonels are 1-2 on the road.
-Nicholls ranks second in the Southland giving up 55.0 points while holding opponents to 36.9% shooting.
+Nicholls averages 13.5 turnovers per game and is 6-1 when winning the turnover battle.

-Mississippi Valley State scores 63.6 points, 8.6 more per game than the 55.0 Nicholls allows.
+Mississippi Valley State is shooting 37.7% from the field this season, 0.8 percentage points higher than the 36.9% Nicholls allows to opponents.
 Nicholls’ 40.2% shooting percentage from the field this season is 2.8 percentage points lower than Mississippi Valley State has given up to its opponents (43.0%).

-TOP PERFORMERS: McKnight is scoring 11.6 points per game and averaging 2.9 rebounds for the Delta Devils.
+TOP PERFORMERS: Sh’Diamond McKnight is scoring 11.6 points per game with 2.9 rebounds and 2.4 assists for the Delta Devils.

 Britiya Curtis is shooting 39.4% from beyond the arc with 1.9 made 3-pointers per game for the Colonels, while averaging 9.6 points.